Budapest, Hungary: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to choose the right kind.
-A lot of adapters currently being sold are simply plugs and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and F. Be sure to find the necessary type.
+The vast majority of adapters currently sold are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most areas.

 Make your flight more comfortable with an airplane phone mount